 New Pilot Application

-typically a day or two.
-Occasionally membership slots may run out, and then the wait will
+Online ApplicationAfter reading through the following, and confirming the acknowledgements, you will be taken to an application form for UVA membership.
+Turnaround for applications is typically a day or two.
+Occasionally membership slots may run out, and then the wait will be somewhat longer.

 - You must be at least sixteen (16) years of age.

 - You must have a licensed copy of Flight Simulator software: FS9, FSX, P3D, FS2020 or XPlane.

 - You can be running any operating system: MS Windows, MAC or linux.